Skip to content

 A man in the middle attack refers to a cyber attack where a perpetrator intercepts an existing conversation between two parties in order to eavesdrop, impersonate one of the parties or capture data that is being transmitted.
 Man in the middle attacks can occur through compromised Wi-Fi networks, phishing attacks or malware infections and can lead to data breaches, financial loss and damage to reputation.

 OSINT, or open source intelligence, refers to insights gathered from data that is publicly available and accessible by anyone.
-This includes news, articles, social media posts, and blog posts, as well as data that is collected and openly shared by people or organisations.
-Organisations use OSINT to guide decision making and assess threats, including cybersecurity risks.
+This generally means information found on the internet, but any public information is considered OSINT, including news, articles, social media posts, and blog posts, as well as data that is collected and openly shared by people or organisations.

 Operational Intelligence